-- (e) referral for an MPhil the candidate has not met the requirements for a PhD but may resubmit a revised thesis for reexamination for the degree of Master of Philosophy. - (f) The examiners must provide a statement describing the shortcomings of the thesis and the changes required.
+- (g) Referral for a (lower award).
+The candidate has not met the requirements for the degree examined but may resubmit a revised thesis for re-examination for a (lower award).
+The examiners must provide a statement describing the shortcomings of the thesis and the changes required.
 These may include, amongst other things, editorial corrections and revisions, rewriting a part, parts or the whole of the thesis, the carrying out of further research and/or experimental work.
-They must also specify the referral period required, which should not normally be less than four months or exceed 12 months.
+They must also specify the referral period, which should not normally be less than six months or exceed 12 months. - (h) Fail.
+The examiners must provide a clear statement describing the shortcomings of the thesis.